 All malware has a specific payload (the action or attack the program is designed to carry out).
 Different types of malware have different goals.
-For example, a virus corrupts files while spyware attempts to steal useful data.
+For example, a virus corrupts files, while spyware attempts to steal valuable data.

 Here are the best methods of preventing malware:

 - Keep software and operating systems up to date with the latest patches.

 - Think twice before clicking email attachments and links.